le-grand-mannitout/le-grand-mannitout/README.md

 I'm a french student who's doing little code when mom's okay with it..

-I'm a beta testing for [Omega](https://github.com/Omega-Numworks/Omega).
+I'm beta testing for [Omega](https://github.com/Omega-Numworks/Omega).

 **🖥️ Language :**